How to invest in cryptocurrency

 Places to buy and sell cryptocurrencies are significantly fewer in the UK compared to the US.

-The world’s largest cryptocurrency exchange by volume is Binance, which was banned from conducting any “regulated activities” in the UK by the FCA in June.
+The world’s largest cryptocurrency exchange by volume is Binance*.
+It was banned from conducting any “regulated activities” in the UK by the FCA in June 2021.

-Coinbase is a well known alternative, which became a publicly traded company earlier this year when it floated on the New York Stock Exchange.
+Coinbase* is a well known alternative.
+It became a publicly traded company in 2021 when it floated on the New York Stock Exchange.

-You can also trade on sites such as eToro, as well as a number of apps.
+You can also trade on a number of apps such as Crypto* and Revolut.

-Before you sign up for any of these, make sure they’re regulated by the FCA.
+Before you sign up for any of these, or make an investment, make sure you’re aware of all the risks.

-And of course, like any other investments, you should seek professional advice – look for an FCA-regulated financial adviser for this rather than someone off TikTok.
+And of course, like any other investments, you should seek professional advice if you’re unsure.

 Paying tax on cryptocurrency